Ar-Kareem/puzzle_solver/images/README.md

 The website has exactly 86 puzzles in total:

+### Sudoku puzzles (In Progress)

 - 56 are Sudoku-like puzzles (?/56 implemented)
-- 23 Interactive non-Sudoku puzzles (22/22 implemented; 1 not intended to be implemented, "variety slitherlink")
-- 7 Printable only non-Sudoku puzzles (3/4 implemented; 3 not intended to be implemented, "Mazes" & "Cross Figures" & "TripleCross".
-1 to be implemented, "Krypto Kakuro")

 Sudoku variants are so abundant so they are currently not prioritized.

+### Non-Sudoku puzzles ✅
+- All 22 Interactive non-Sudoku puzzles were implemented (23 total; 1 not intended to be implemented, "variety slitherlink")
+- All 4 Printable only non-Sudoku puzzles were implemented (7 total; 3 not intended to be implemented, "Mazes" & "Cross Figures" & "TripleCross")

 ## Website 6 (In Progress)